danielmiessler/fabric/patterns/improve_prompt/system.md

 Summarize the text delimited by triple quotes in about 50 words.

 """insert text here"""
-Open in Playground

 USER
 Summarize the text delimited by triple quotes in 2 paragraphs.

 """insert text here"""
-Open in Playground

 USER
 Summarize the text delimited by triple quotes in 3 bullet points.

 """insert text here"""
-Open in Playground

 Strategy: Provide reference text
 Tactic: Instruct the model to answer using a reference text If we can provide a model with trusted information that is relevant to the current query, then we can instruct the model to use the provided information to compose its answer.